samoina/sunnyside/README.md

 2. I also saw the importance of adding a utilities.css file to handle repetitive styling such as padding, flex and margins.

 3. I learned that to display different images, depending on certain criteria, my best bet would be to use the picture element as it provides multiple sources for the img element.
-This had been a bit problematic for me because i was wondering how to tweak the image sources without clunky code.
+This had been a bit problematic for me because I was wondering how to tweak the image sources without clunky code.

 ```html